erikthedeveloper/nodejs-math-slinger/README.md

 A simple Producer/Consumer system.

-The MathAsker (Generator) sends a series of random arithmetic expressions to the MathAnswerer (Consumer), which will compute the results.
+The MathAsker (Producer) sends a series of random arithmetic expressions to the MathAnswerer (Consumer), which will compute the results.

 - The MathAsker and MathAnswerer are separate NodeJS services
 - The MathAsker generating random mathematical expressions of varying difficulty and length, e.g. `2+3=`, `37-90*2=`, `3^2+64-2/4-80+40=`